-- School Safety Projects - Wastewater Treatment Plant Building Rehabilitation - Scriber Creek Corridor Flood Reduction Projects - Lift Station 10 Facility Flood Proofing - Traffic Signal Rebuild, 196th Street SW and 64th/68th Avenue West - 219 Outcomes include: - Close oversight of construction projects. - Adherence to critical grant requirements and contract specifications. - Minimize or avoid risk and loss. - Ensure accountability of designer/estimator. - Projects completed on schedule. - Projects completed within budget. - Protect City's interests during contract negotiation and dispute resolution. - Extend City's purchasing power through careful project management. - 228 The Construction Management team tracks their time on each project.
-Costs towards a city utility - 229 project (water, sewer, Stormwater) are reimbursed to the General Fund paying for a large portion of - 230 salaries.
-This amount is estimated to be about \$1.1 million for the biennium.
+219 Outcomes include:

+- Close oversight of construction projects. - Adherence to critical grant requirements and contract specifications. - Minimize or avoid risk and loss. - Ensure accountability of designer/estimator. - Projects completed on schedule. - Projects completed within budget. - Protect City's interests during contract negotiation and dispute resolution. - Extend City's purchasing power through careful project management. - 228 The Construction Management team tracks their time on each project.
+Costs towards a city utility - 229 project (water, sewer, Stormwater) are reimbursed to the General Fund paying for a large portion of - salaries.
+This amount is estimated to be about \$1.1 million for the biennium. - 231 3.
+Program Outcomes and the Strategic Plan, 2018-2022:

 Con struction Management High Med.
-Low 1 Fulfill the community vision for the City Center & Lynnwood Link light rail.
-0 2 Ensure financial stability & economic success.
-0 3 3 Nurture operational & organizational excellence.
-4 Be a safe, welcoming, & livable city.
-0 5 Pursue & maintain collaborative relationships & partnerships.
+Low 1 Fulfill the community vision for the City Center & Lynnwood Link light rail. \bigcirc 2 Ensure financial stability & economic success. \bigcirc 3 Nurture operational & organizational excellence. \bigcirc 4 Be a safe, welcoming, & livable city. \bigcirc 5 Pursue & maintain collaborative relationships & partnerships. \bigcirc

+Construction Management High Med.
+Low The City of Lynnwood will be a regional model for a sustainable, vibrant community 0 with engaged citizens and an accountable government.
+To be a welcoming city that builds a healthy and sustainable environment. \bigcirc To encourage a broad business base in sector, size and related employment, and promote high quality development.
+0 To invest in preserving and expanding parks, recreation, and community programs. \bigcirc To be a cohesive community that respects all citizens.
+0 To invest in efficient, integrated, local and regional transportation systems. \bigcirc To ensure a safe environment through rigorous criminal and property law \bigcirc enforcement. \cup To be a city that is responsive to the wants and needs of our citizens.
 0

-Construction Management High Med.
-Low The City of Lynnwood will be a regional model for a sustainable, vibrant community with engaged citizens and an accountable government.
-To be a welcoming city that builds a healthy and sustainable environment.
-0 To encourage a broad business base in sector, size and related employment, and promote high quality development.
-To invest in preserving and expanding parks, recreation, and community programs. $\circ$ To be a cohesive community that respects all citizens. $\circ$ To invest in efficient, integrated, local and regional transportation systems.
-0 To ensure a safe environment through rigorous criminal and property law enforcement.
-To be a city that is responsive to the wants and needs of our citizens.

-This program promotes social equity in service delivery and/or enhances services to under-represented 236 237 or under-served communities by ensuring impacts to communities during construction are minimized

-238 for all groups.
+- 236 This program promotes social equity in service delivery and/or enhances services to under-represented - 237 or under-served communities by ensuring impacts to communities during construction are minimized238 for all groups.

 Construction Management Yes No ~

 Mandatory?
 0

-Viable alternatives for service delivery? $\circ$
+Viable alternatives for service delivery?
+0